 On August 8, 2017, the Company entered into an Amended and Restated Credit Agreement (the "Amended Credit Agreement"), with JPMorgan Chase Bank, N.A., as administrative agent (the "Agent") and the lenders party thereto, which amended and restated the Company's existing credit agreement, dated as of January 26, 2017.
 The Amended Credit Agreement provides for a three-year \$50 million revolving credit facility and a three-year \$100 million term loan facility (which are collectively referred to as the "Amended Credit Facility").
 The Company recorded \$0.3 million of debt extinguishment costs related to the amendment included in selling, general and administrative expenses during the year ended December 31, 2017.
-As of December 31, 2017, the Company has \$1.0 million of unamortized deferred debt issuance costs as part of long-term debt in our condensed consolidated balance sheets.
+As of December 31, 2018, the Company has \$0.6 million of unamortized deferred debt issuance costs as part of long-term debt in our consolidated balance sheets.

 At closing, \$50 million of the term loan facility was drawn, and none of the revolving credit facility has been drawn.
 The Company was permitted to make one other draw on the term loan facility on or before February 4, 2018.
 The Company has elected not to draw down further on the term loan facility.
 The Amended Credit Facility includes a \$5 million letter of credit subfacility.
-The Company anticipates that the draw at closing and future draws under the Amended Credit Facility, if any, will be used to finance the New Share Repurchase Program (as defined below) and for other corporate purposes.
 Loans under the Amended Credit Facility bear interest, at the Company's option, at a rate equal to either (a) the LIBOR rate, plus an applicable margin ranging from 2.25% to 3.00% per annum, based upon the total net leverage ratio (as defined in the Amended Credit Agreement), or (b) the prime lending rate, plus an applicable margin ranging from 1.25% to 2.00% per annum, based upon the total net leverage ratio.
 The Company is required to pay a commitment fee on the unused portion of the Amended Credit Facility at a rate ranging from 0.35% to 0.45% per annum based upon the total net leverage ratio.
 The Company is permitted to terminate or reduce the revolving commitments or term commitments of the lenders and to make voluntary prepayments at any time subject to break funding payments.
 The Company is required to make mandatory prepayments of outstanding indebtedness under the Amended Credit Agreement (a) upon receipt of proceeds from certain sales, transfers or other dispositions, casualty and other condemnation events and the incurrence of certain indebtedness other than indebtedness permitted, subject to customary reinvestment exceptions and (b) in the case that the aggregate amount of all outstanding loans and letters of credit issued under the Amended Credit Facility exceed the aggregate commitment of all lenders under the Amended Credit Facility.
-The Company is obligated to repay the term loan facility on the last day of
+The Company is obligated to repay the term loan facility on the last day of each March, June, September and December in an aggregate principal amount equal to 2.5% during the term of the loan.

-Debt Maturities as of December 31, 2017
+Debt Maturities as of December 31, 2018

-2018 \$ 5,000

-2019 5,000
+2019 6,250

 2020 38,750

-Total debt \$ 48,750
+Tot tal debt \$ 45,000